This chapter covers the drawing functions that are provided with FLTK.

 FLTK also provides several image classes based on the three standard image types for common file formats:

-Each of these image classes load a named file of the corresponding format.
+Each of these image classes loads a named file of the corresponding format.
 The Fl_Shared_Image class can be used to load any type of image file - the class examines the file and constructs an image of the appropriate type.
+It can also be used to scale an image to a certain size in drawing units, independently from its size in pixels (see Fl_Shared_Image::scale()).

 Finally, FLTK provides a special image class called Fl_Tiled_Image to tile another image object in the specified area.
 This class can be used to tile a background image in a Fl_Group widget, for example.

 copy()method creates a copy of the image.
-The second form specifies the new size of the image - the image is resized using the nearest-neighbor algorithm.
+The second form specifies the new size of the image - the image is resized using the nearest-neighbor algorithm (this is the default).

 draw()method draws the image object.

-ox,oy,w,his a source rectangle.
+ox,oy,w,his the source rectangle.
 This source rectangle is copied to the destination.
 The source rectangle may extend outside the image, i.e.

 oymay be negative and